dmd-program/dmd-400-sp17/capstone-project-proposal.md

      * If **yes**: Then produce a hands-on project
      * If **no**: choose another project type, or complete a **_hands-off_** research or design project as described in  _Demystifying "Design Research"_.

-### Part 2: Scope of design research
+### Part 2: Scope of work

-2. Of these pr
+1. Methods, workflows, and projected outcomes

 ### Preparing the proposal

-The proposal will consist of two main deliverables.
+The proposal will consist of four main deliverables.

 1. A PDF document
 2. A recorded zoom video presentation.

+### After the proposal has been reviewed, you will need to complete the following:

-3. Project agreement
+1. Project agreement
-4. Exhibition sign-off
+2. Online exhibition participation sign-off